calebmallery/RhlI_manuscript_methods/genome_assembly_workflow.md

 	cd ncbi_dataset/data/GCF_000014625.1
 	mv GCF_000014625.1_ASM1462v1_genomic.fna pa14_reference.fna
  > I like to rename the file to something more meaningful and easier for downstream use.

+ > Reference file can be found in this repository `data/pa14_reference.fna`

  Index the reference genome.